truenas/documentation/content/SCALE/SCALETutorials/Credentials/ManageLocalGroups.md

 ![GroupsListedSCALE](/images/SCALE/22.12/GroupsListedSCALE.png "Local Groups Built-In List")

 By default, TruNAS hides the system built-in groups.
 To see built-in groups, click the **Show Built-In Groups** toggle.
-The toggle turns blue and all built-in groups display.
+The toggle turns blue, and all built-in groups display.
 Click the **Show Built-In Groups** toggle again to show only non-built-in groups on the system.

 ## Adding a New Group